radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/application/actor/README.md

 # Actor

-An actor is the acting entity currently executing.
-The system layer exposes an Api for retrieving state and additional info of the current actor.
+An actor is the acting entity currently executing and determines what state can be directly read.

 There are five types of actors: